caroso1222/carlos-roso-gatsby/content/blog/frontend-to-machine-learning/index.md

 draft: false
 ---

-This is my story of how I went from zero to do real client work on Machine Learning.
+This is the story of how I went from zero to do real client work on Machine Learning.

 I do frontend development for a living and I'm very proud of it.
 But, for some silly reason, I started to get stressed out to see so many web devs raising so fast.
 These days you can become a competitive developer in less than a year.
-I was immature enough to see that as a terrifying, rather than amazing, fact.
+I was immature enough to see that as a terrifying, rather than an amazing, fact.

-I started telling myself *"I need to learn something harder, something like Machine Learning, so that I can get paid a lot more than a web dev"*.
+I started telling myself *"I need to learn something harder, something like Machine Learning, so that I get paid a lot more than a web dev"*.
 Dumb enough, that was my thinking.
 Only focused on competition and money - all things wrong.
 In any case, I decided to pursue a journey to learn Machine Learning.
 All this while working 10hrs/day and traveling full-time.
-My morning were going to be my ally, so most of this happened every day from 5-8 am (my wife is witness).
+My morning were going to be my ally, so most of this happened every day from 5-8 am (my wife can confirm).

 > *I hate overnight success stories like "how I reached X in 3 months", I don't think real progress comes like that, and it's just stressful for the reader.
 Therefore, I'm just going to say this all happened in the span of a year or so.*